Firionus/FastRunningMedian.jl/README.md

 ![Benchmark Comparison](docs/src/Running%20Median%20Benchmarks.png)

+For large window sizes, this package performs even better than calling `runmed` in R, which uses the Turlach implementation written in C. For small window sizes, the Stuetzle implementation in R still outperforms this package, but the overhead from RCall doesn't seem worth it.
+If you want to add a fast implementation for small window sizes to this package, feel free to put in a PR or open an issue with any questions you might have.

-In contrast to this package, [SortFilters.jl](https://github.com/sairus7/SortFilters.jl) also supports arbitrary percentage levels so you can for example calculate quantiles.
+In contrast to this package, [SortFilters.jl](https://github.com/sairus7/SortFilters.jl) supports arbitrary probability levels, for example to calculate quantiles.

 <a id='Stateful-API'></a>